Skip to content

 A support group brings individuals together to share their experiences, feelings, and challenges related to a common issue or concern.

-These groups provide a safe and non-judgmental environment for people to express themselves, offer and receive support, and learn from others who are going through similar situations.
+These groups provide a safe, conscious, and non-judgmental environment for people to express themselves, offer and receive support, and learn from others who are going through similar situations.

 What are Highly Sensitive Person Support Groups?